 King Marko is an important local figure to the people of Prilep as he is a national folk hero and the city’s last sovereign ruler before Ottoman rule.
 Even before the Ottomans, Marko’s reign was plagued with troubles.
 While he was crowned the King of Serbia in 1371, the regional lords refused to recognise his rule and were quick to claim lands.
 Eventually his kingdom shrunk to effectively the western half of modern Macedonia and the only major town still left under his rule was Prilep.
 He would die fighting for the Ottomans in modern-day Romania in 1395.

 While this may look like a rather poor resume for a beloved historical figure, it is the poetry, folklore and legends surrounding him that warrant his national hero status.
 In fact Marko is not just a national hero in Macedonia, but also Serbia and Bulgaria.
 There are countless legends surrounding the figure of Marko, many of which revolve around the man having superhuman strength.
-In fact sometimes he was said to be a giant, capable of hurling boulders, hence explaining huge, lone boulders found on a landscape.
+In fact some legends say he was a giant capable of hurling boulders, hence explaining huge, lone boulders found in the surrounding landscape.
 Another legend says that Marko is immortal, living in a cave and feeding off moss.
+Whether you believe that or not, it’s clear his legend has certainly lived on.

-It shouldn’t come as a surprise after all of this that at the centre of the Prilep sits a statue of King Marko in the Town Square.
+It shouldn’t come as a surprise after all of this that in the central Town Square of the Prilep sits a statue of King Marko.
 The statue atop white marble, depicts the king on horseback which is reared on its hind legs.
 For those that missed my explanation on the significance of this, this indicates that he died in battle, which he did.
-As with every city in Macedonia, you will also find a statue to Alexander the Great – another important historical figure – in the nearby park.
+As with every city in Macedonia, you will also find a statue to Alexander the Great – another important historical national figure – in the nearby park.

 Beyond the bazaar, you arrive at two of the city’s landmarks, the Old Clock Tower and the Carshi Mosque.
 Carshi Mosque, now in ruins and awaiting restoration, dates from 1475 and has the distinction as the oldest European mosque with two balconies on its minaret.
 While you’d expect its destruction to be from centuries ago, in fact it was in 2001 that saw the mosque burned down during protests.
 The nearby Old Clock Tower built in 1858 stands somewhat crookedly over the city.
 Despite its lean, it is quite a beautiful tower.